MaynardMiner/SWARM/miners/README.md

 ## Why is there also a miners folder in config section?

 Those are merely user configuration/settings.
-These are the actually scripts that SWARM runs to do things such as:
+These are the actual scripts that SWARM runs to do things such as:
 * Divide miner by devices.
 * Generate initial quote for hashrate/estimate.